mesosphere-backup/dcos-ui-common/stylelint-config-dcos/README.md

     }
   }

-  // Duplicate declarations are prohibited; this would trigger a warning.
+  // Duplicate declarations of equal specificity are prohibited; this would
+  // trigger a warning.
   .status-bar {
     // Some extra styles...
   }